kevingill1966/vavista/docs/source/fileman.rst

 How to delete records.
 Seems to be classic api, but no DBS api call.
 There also seems to be no interactive option.

+There doesn't seem to be an api to create files.
+You seem to have to create them interactively, and then dump the globals.

+The idea of presenting the mumps values to the application is not sound.
+Use the fieldtypes in the data dictionary to convert between the fileman storage and the python space.